MahmudaKhatun/fuzzing-ai-systems-survey/methodology/data-collection.md

 These steps resulted in the final corpus of **125 primary studies**.

-Detailed screening, snowballing, eligibility assessment, and final-selection steps are described on the
+Detailed inclusion and exclusion criteria, screening stages, and snowballing procedures are available on the
 [Study Selection and Multi-Stage Filtering page]({{ site.baseurl }}/methodology/study-selection.html).